 populations, ranging from infants to adults with and without

-Dr. Christiansen will be a plenary speaker at the
+Dr. Christiansen was a plenary speaker at the

 International Congress for the Study of Child Language, Amsterdam, the

 Netherlands, July, 14-18, 2014.
 Click here to see a streaming